vivid-planet/comet/docs/docs/user-permissions/access-control.md

 :::

 :::note
-Try to avoid using the `getCurrentUser` decorator.
+Try to avoid using the `@GetCurrentUser` decorator.
 Instead, you should explicitly send all the data needed in an operation.
 In the following example, this requires adding `userId` as a scope part as well as passing the data throughout the client.
 Nevertheless, this leads to a cleaner API design.

 ```diff
 - @RequiredPermission("products", {skipScopeCheck: true})